Information for Authors

 Mashood Baderin, International Human Rights and Islamic Law (Oxford University Press, Oxford, 2003, xxi + 302pp, £60) ISBN 0 19 92665 X (hb).

 Authors will receive a PDF proof of their article by email and it is essential that a current email address is supplied with all articles.
 Proofing instructions will accompany the PDF file but the proof should be checked immediately upon receipt and return as per covering instructions.
 Only essential corrections should be made at this stage.

-Article contributors will receive free url access to their paper.
-The corresponding author is also entitled to receive 25 printed offprints free of charge.
-These can be claimed using the Oxford Journals Author Services site, and further offprints can also be ordered from this site.
+Upon publication, all authors will receive a url to enable free online access to their paper.
+This can be distributed to friends and colleagues and posted on personal or institutional webpages.
+Authors can buy offprints or order copies of the issue in which their paper appears by using the Oxford Journals Author Services site.
 Orders from the UK will be subject to the current UK VAT charge.
 For orders from elsewhere in the EU you or your institution should account for VAT by way of a reverse charge.
 Please provide us with your or your institution’s VAT number.

 Manuscripts submitted will be expected to contain original work and should not have been published in abridged or other form elsewhere.
 It is a condition of publication in the journal that licence is assigned to Oxford University Press.
 This ensures that requests from third parties to reproduce articles are handled efficiently and consistently and will also allow the article to be as widely disseminated as possible.
 In assigning copyright, authors may use their own material in other publications provided that Human Rights Law Review is acknowledged as the original place of publication, and Oxford University Press is notified in writing and in advance.